 Culture and engagement are often used interchangeably when describing the overall environment of a company.
-While they’re highly correlated and typically go hand in hand, there are important distinctions that make each unique.
+While they’re highly correlated and typically go hand in hand, there are essential distinctions that make each unique.

-As a company grows, the need to measure culture and engagement becomes increasingly important to business success.
-In this article, we’ll explore the difference between the two as well as the importance of implementing and measuring them correctly.
+As a company grows, measuring culture and engagement becomes increasingly crucial to business success.
+In this article, we’ll explore the difference between the two and the importance of implementing and measuring them correctly.

 What is company culture?

-There’s no one-size-fits-all approach towards building company culture.
+There’s no one-size-fits-all approach to building company culture.
 Culture is born out of the priorities and values of a company, so it’s unique to each organization.
-While company culture can vary as widely as the businesses in which it’s found, the purpose it serves remains the same - to consistently help the organization move closer to its goals.
+While company culture can vary as widely as the businesses in which it’s found, its purpose remains the same – to consistently help the organization move closer to its goals.

 What is employee engagement?

-While culture is extremely important to the success of an organization, it’s more qualitative than quantitative.
-Employee engagement, on the other hand, serves as a quantifiable measure of the health of a company’s culture and its effectiveness.
-In a way, engagement presents a report card of your cultural impact - showcasing the successes and failures, and identifying areas for change.
-Simply put, engagement is the level of connection, motivation, and commitment a person feels for their workplace.
-By understanding and tracking employee sentiment around teamwork, leadership, and learning and development, you’ll collect a wealth of employee engagement data over time.
-These findings uncover areas that are effective and areas that need attention to help you assess the overall impact of company culture.
+While culture is critical to the success of an organization, it’s more qualitative than quantitative.
+On the other hand, employee engagement serves as a quantifiable measure of the health of a company’s culture and its effectiveness.
+In a way, engagement presents a report card of your cultural impact – showcasing the successes and failures and identifying areas for change.

 Defining your culture

-There is no such thing as ‘the right culture,’ but there are certain guidelines to help ensure your culture aligns with your vision and values.
-The key to establishing a strong culture lies in ensuring that the priorities of the company and individual employees are in sync.
+There is no such thing as "the right culture," but there are certain guidelines to help ensure your culture aligns with your vision and values.
+The key to establishing a strong culture is ensuring that the company's and individual employees' priorities are in sync.

 For example, Company A is an organization where key decision-makers believe that launching a product first (even with some flaws) is more important to success than launching the perfect iteration.
-This is in contrast to company B, which believes that quality wins in the long run and would prefer to hold back on product launches until all flaws are removed.
+This contrasts company B, which believes that quality wins in the long run and would prefer to hold back on product launches until all flaws are removed.

-The way that each company prioritizes their work sets different expectations for the individuals on their team - modeling two starkly different company cultures.
+The way that each company prioritizes its work sets different expectations for the individuals on their team – modeling two starkly different company cultures.
 For company A, someone who does high quality at a slower pace would likely miss the mark.
-While for company B, the same individual would probably be a highly sought after candidate.
+While for company B, the same individual would probably be a highly sought-after candidate.

 The intersection of a company and an individual’s ideology, beliefs, and behaviors are the main factors that should define culture fit.
-It’s important that both the company and individual find the right fit, since misalignment leads to fatigue and unhappiness, ultimately impacting productivity.
+It’s vital that both the company and the individual find the right fit since misalignment leads to fatigue and unhappiness, ultimately impacting productivity.

 Measuring culture and engagement

-There is no direct way to quantify the importance of culture, so in order to understand its impact, businesses can use employee surveys to help track whether or not:
+There is no direct way to quantify the importance of culture, so to understand its impact, businesses can use employee surveys to help track whether or not:

-Employee engagement is a diagnostic tool used to help identify whether a company’s cultural practices are successful.
+Employee engagement surveys are a diagnostic tool to help identify whether a company’s cultural practices are successful.
 When measuring engagement, there are three distinct markers of highly engaged employees:

 Finding a competitive advantage

-Today, most companies recognize that culture is their true source of competitive advantage.
-While almost everything within a business is replicable - strategy, processes, tools - the one thing that can't be copied is your culture.
-Engagement serves as a guiding light as companies strive to hone and refine their culture.
-Both are critical, and ultimately determine the fate of your organization.
+Today, most companies recognize that culture is a trustworthy source of competitive advantage.
+While almost everything within a business is replicable – strategy, processes, tools – the one thing that can't be copied is your culture.
+Engagement is a guiding light as companies strive to hone and refine their culture.
+Both are critical and ultimately determine the fate of your organization.